 “Do not be sad.
 Optimize.”

-In response to a increasingly more universal search engine, we must adapt our SEM strategies to be more universal themselves.
+In response to an increasingly more universal search engine, we must adapt our SEM strategies to be more universal themselves.
 Blended results require blended optimization practices.
-Here is where the recipe come into play, how can we take the two temptations of SEO and PPC and blend them into one, grand, optimized SEM campaign?
+Here is where the recipe comes into play, how can we take the two temptations of SEO and PPC and blend them into one, grand, optimized SEM campaign?

 Keyword optimization remains the backbone of any and all SEM campaigns.
 But customizing your keyword research for an adaptive universal SERP requires the right dash of SEO here and the right dollop of PPC there.
 Use each tactic to its strength and you’ll be able to dominate the entire SERP instead of just your little corner of it.